Senate Search Guide: Creating the Search Plan

 Availability Demographics

-The availability demographics serve as the benchmark by which the applicant pool should be compared, by gender and race/ethnicity.
-For most positions at Berkeley the data come from the Survey of Earned Doctorates, and provide information about the national availability of PhD recipients over a relevant recent time period (typically five years for non-senate academic positions).
+Availability demographics serve as the benchmark by which the applicant pool can be compared in aggregate, by gender and race/ethnicity.
+For most positions at Berkeley the data come from IPEDS through the National Center for Education Statistics, and provide information about the national availability of PhD recipients over a relevant recent time period (five years for assistant professor positions and 15 years for tenured positions).

-The search committee should review the availability data, and compare the applicant pool to this information in order to evaluate the general effectiveness of the search and recruitment outreach efforts.
+The search committee should review the availability data, conduct appropriate outreach, and compare the applicant pool to this information as a benchmark to evaluate the general effectiveness of the recruitment outreach efforts.

 AP Recruit invites all individuals to voluntarily self-identify their gender, gender identy, sexual orientation, race/ethnicity, disability status, and status as a protected veteran.
-While we are required to ask individuals this information, they may decline to state with no negative repercussions.
-The gender and race/ethnicity information provided is presented in aggregate as a comparison with the benchmark data.
+While we are required to ask individuals this information, they may decline to provide it with no negative repercussions.
+The gender and race/ethnicity information provided is presented in aggregate form as a general comparison with the benchmark data.

-As a federal contractor, UC Berkeley establishes and maintains an Affirmative Action Program and a yearly written Affirmative Action Plan (“AAP”), and fulfills requirements established by the Federal Department of Labor, Office for Federal Contractor Compliance Programs (“OFCCP”) to provide equal employment opportunity and nondiscrimination in hiring and personnel processes.
-The UC Berkeley AAP provides yearly data on groups that are “underutilized” on the Berkeley campus by broad job type and by schools and colleges.
-Underutilization is defined as having fewer minorities, women, individuals with disabilities, or protected veterans in a particular job group than would reasonably be expected given their availability in the job market.
+UC Berkeley establishes and maintains both a federal Affirmative Action Program (AAP) and a California Nondiscrimination Program (CNP), fulfilling requirements at both the federal and state level to provide equal employment opportunity and nondiscrimination in hiring and personnel processes.
+The UC Berkeley AAP and CNP provide yearly data on groups that are “underutilized” on the Berkeley campus by broad job group, and by schools and colleges.
+The AAP focuses on individuals with disabilities and protected veterans and the CNP focuses on all protected categories (e.g., gender, gender identity, sexual orientation, race/ethnicity, disability, etc).
+Underutilization is defined as having fewer individuals in a particular job group than would reasonably be expected given their availability in the job market.

 The prohibition against discrimination described in Proposition 209 is consistent with University policy prohibiting discrimination in employment on the bases of race, color, national origin, religion, sex, gender identity, pregnancy, physical or mental disability, medical condition (cancer‐related or genetic characteristics), ancestry, marital status, age, sexual orientation, citizenship, or status as a covered veteran.
-The prohibition against discrimination supports the University’s commitment to address the barriers that face underrepresented groups in academic careers and to serve the needs of our diverse state.
+This supports the University’s commitment to address barriers that face groups underrepresented in academic careers.

 Advertisements and Outreach